Vani0503/AI-Learning-Agent/README.md

 Instead of computing relevance scores on the fly, we pre-compute and store weights per topic.
 This makes the Ranker faster and more transparent — you can open Airtable and see exactly why certain topics are being prioritized.
 PD-005 — skip_count as a first-class signal
 Explicit negative signal (skipping) is tracked separately from positive signal (reading).
 Most recommendation systems underweight negative signals.
 We treat skips as equally important to reads.
+PD-007 — Memory package as a single clean JSON object Instead of passing raw Airtable rows to the Orchestrator, we format memory into a structured package first.
+This makes the Orchestrator prompt cleaner, reduces token usage, and makes the system easier to debug.
+Always transform data before passing it to an LLM

 Product Decision to log
 PD-006 — Token scopes as a PM consideration